Heathrow Southern Railway: Proposed route

+In 2025, Spelthorne Borough Council ruled out the northern approach, and said it would support HSR only if trains were guaranteed to stop at Staines.

 Funding

 Heathrow Southern Railway intends that the planned route will be financed privately, with ownership remaining in the private sector during and after the development process.
 Heathrow Southern Railway claims that the scheme in operation does not need financial support from the tax payer.
 While being owned by Heathrow Southern Railway the infrastructure is subject to regulation by the Office of Rail and Road (ORR), and the operation and maintenance of the route could be contracted out to other corporations.